From Anecdotal Evidence to Quantitative Evaluation Methods: A Systematic Review on Evaluating Explainable AI: Quantitative Evaluation Methods for XAI

+The correctness of real-valued feature importance scores and heatmaps is often evaluated by removing, perturbing or masking features from the input and measuring how that affects the (confidence of the) output of predictive model $f$.
+The \textbf{Single Deletion} method evaluates the change in output when removing or perturbing one feature and compares that with the explanation's importance score.
+In a correct explanation, the explanation's feature importance score should be proportional to the shift in output distribution.
+In other words, the feature with the highest importance score should also lead to the biggest change in output from $f$, and features with a low importance should not result in a significant change.
+The Single Deletion method also allows to check for specific properties, such as the ``null attribute'' indicating that omitting a feature that has no effect on the output of the model, should have an importance score of zero~\cite{ijcai/LabreucheF18}.
 Features can also be removed one by one in an iterative, incremental fashion: \textbf{Incremental Deletion}.
 Given the exponential number of possible subsets, features are often removed incrementally in either descending order (i.e. most important feature first, then top-2 most important features, etc.) or ascending order (least important or most unimportant first).
 Due to the high computational costs of iterative removal, some authors (e.g.~\cite{acl/HanWT20, ijcai/FuscoVVWS19, nips/SchwabK19}) do not evaluate output of $f$ at each iteration, but only evaluate it for specific subsets, such as removing the top-k most influential and least influential features.
 Authors using Incremental Deletion often refer to work of Shrikumar et al.~\cite{pmlr-v70-shrikumar17a} who calculate the difference in log-odds scores by $f$, and Samek et al.~\cite{samek_evaluating_2017} who measure the Area over the Perturbation Curve when perturbing a region in an image.
 Analyzing the area or steepness of a curve however assumes that the majority of the importance is placed on only a few features.
 Although this is typically the case for softmax scores~\cite{acl/SerranoS19}, there might be cases where this assumption is invalid.
 It is therefore good practice to compare the curve with other baselines, such as a random ranking.
 Instead of starting with the full input and incrementally removing features, some authors start with an `empty' input and incrementally \emph{add} features: \textbf{Incremental Addition} (e.g.~\cite{cvpr/WuSCZKLT20a}).